Images

 Design and build

-As for design, well this model's frontal design firmly identifies it as a modern Toyota.
+As for front-of-cabin design, well this model's frontal design firmly identifies it as a modern Toyota.
 Inside, The dashboard design features clear, analogue dials and ergonomic switchgear and there's excellent all-round visibility from the elevated, SUV-like driving position.
 Families will appreciate the wealth of storage points around the cabin, including door boxes, dashboard and sliding door cubbies, and cupholders, with a combined capacity of 58.5 litres.

 All variants get three seats in the middle row and they slide forward and back in a 60:40-split, plus the seat backs recline.
 Getting into the very back requires you to push the seat base forward, then retract the seat back forward.
 The van-based approach really pays dividends here, in terms of both leg and headroom.
-To increase legroom, you can use the red lower tabs to slide the seats ahead of you forward and back.
-Or if you're broad of back, the second row seats can be taken from their lower runners, then turned around to face those in the rear, facilitating impromptu business conferences on the move.

 And luggage space?
-Well even with all the three seating rows upright, there's quite a lot of luggage space (in the 'Medium'-length model, between 603 and 798-litres, depending on the positioning of the 3rd row chairs).
+Well even with all the three seating rows upright, there's quite a lot of luggage space (in the 'Medium'-length L1 model, between 603 and 798-litres, depending on the positioning of the 3rd row chairs).
 You push the 3rd row seats forward by pulling on two red tabs.
-And fold the seat backs using black levers; do that in the 'Medium'-length model and you can increase your luggage capacity to as much as 1,000-litres; or 1,750-litres with the second row seat backs folded too.
-Take out the second and third row seats entirely and your Proace Verso could conceivably function as some kind of small removal van; in the lengthiest 'Long'-spec model, as much as 4,900-litres of space could be freed up if you only retained the front two chairs.
+And fold the seat backs using black levers; do that in the L1 'Medium'-length model and you can increase your luggage capacity to as much as 1,000-litres; or 1,750-litres with the second row seat backs folded too.
+Take out the second and third row seats entirely and your Proace Verso could conceivably function as some kind of small removal van; in the lengthiest L2 'Long'-spec model, as much as 4,900-litres of space could be freed up if you only retained the front two chairs.

 + More